Home Clearing applicants who do not meet the standard requirements as specified on the Entry tab may be considered.

-Stand out to employers by gaining professional experience through pro bono volunteering and developing your skills through creative assessments.
+Stand out to employers by gaining professional experience through our Business and Law Clinic and developing your skills through creative assessment.

 Why study law?

 Law is an incredibly varied subject that affects every aspect of human life, right down to the air we breathe.